microcosem/rtCamp-hiring-system-engineer-challenge-a/readme.md

 # rtCamp: System Engineer Assignment

-Hello rtCamp review team and the rest of the world!
+:wave: Hello rtCamp review team and the rest of the world!
 This project is my submission for [Challenge A: A Web Server Setup for WordPress](https://github.com/rtCamp/hiring-assignments/tree/master/System-Engineer#challenge-a-web-server-setup-for-wordpress) for the System Engineer position at [rtCamp](https://rtcamp.com/).

 # Running